JacobWashburn-USDA/MatchPlant/6_obj_det_trainer/README.md

 # **Object Detection Training Tool**

-This Python utility trains a Faster R-CNN model for object detection using PyTorch, with support for COCO format datasets.
-It provides configurable training parameters, data augmentation, and comprehensive evaluation metrics.
+This Python utility trains a Faster R-CNN model for object detection using PyTorch.
+It supports COCO format datasets and provides configurable training parameters, data augmentation, and comprehensive evaluation metrics.

 ### **Note**
 This tool is essential for training deep learning models on annotated datasets.
 It offers a robust implementation of Faster R-CNN with ResNet50 backbone, flexible configuration options, and detailed training metrics tracking, making it suitable for both research and practical applications.